xetra11/xetra11/README.md

 Currently working on a new browser game!
-Therefore I am still looking for help!
+I am still looking for help!

 * Vue.js Engineers!
 * Kotlin Backend Engineers!